Here’s how to make your everyday life better!

 By Hilde Amundsen

 Changing habits can be difficult, but sometimes it is absolutely necessary so you can move ahead with your life.
-Getting stuck in bad behavior patterns is easy when you are struggling with problems.

 A number of years back I went through a life crisis.
 That started me on a quest for tools that could help me set boundaries and change the way I thought about myself and my life.